-This section describes the software implementation of the EdgeBooster across the mobile web to the edge server.
-The entire software codebase consists of about 3000 lines of Python code that implements Booster processing for the edge server, along with about 1000 lines of JavaScript code for the mobile web.
+This section describes the software implementation of the EdgeBooster across the mobile Web to the edge server.
+The entire software codebase consists of about 3000 lines of Python code that implements Booster processing for the edge server, along with about 1000 lines of JavaScript code for the mobile Web.

-Mobile web side.
-Our implementation follows the design in Fig. 4.
-We obtain camera frames by using getUserMedia() of WebRTC API running at 60 FPS, and pre-processing the frame using resize() and GaussianBlur() of OpenCV.js API.
-We realize a JavaScript controller on the mobile web with the parameters of the network state and the edge server state using Network Information API and a packaged API that monitors the available computing resources of the edge server.
-To implement the parallel processing, we realize a frameSlice() function to slice the camera frame and then we leverage WebSocket API to create stable communication pipelines between the mobile web browser and the edge server.
+Mobile Web Side: Our implementation follows the design in Fig. 4.
+We obtain camera frames by using getUserMedia() of WebRTC API running at 60 FPS, and preprocessing the frame using resize() and GaussianBlur() of OpenCV.js API.
+We realize a JavaScript controller on the mobile Web with the parameters of the network state and the edge server state using Network Information API and a packaged API that monitors the available computing resources of the edge server.
+To implement the parallel processing, we realize a frameSlice() function to slice the camera frame and then we leverage WebSocket API to create stable communication pipelines between the mobile Web browser and the edge server.
 The Request Receiver module of the edge server can receive the slices of camera frames and prepare the slices for the parallel processing.
-For the pure front-end segmentation thread, we realize our marker-based watershed algorithm API in C++ and compile a lightweight OpenCV.js version that has the same API of cv2.watershed().
-For the Content Render module, we color different regions according to the segmentation edge data provided by the pure front-end segmentation or the Booster segmentation, which is also implemented in JavaScript.
+For the pure frontend segmentation thread, we realize our marker-based watershed algorithm API in C + + and compile a lightweight OpenCV.js version that has the same API of cv2.watershed().
+For the Content Render module, we color different regions according to the segmentation edge data provided by the pure frontend segmentation or the Booster segmentation, which is also implemented in JavaScript.

-Edge server side.
-The edge server side implementation contains three main modules: Request Receiver, Booster and Result Sender.
-In the Request Receiver thread, the system establishes the Socket connection with the mobile web, receives the frame slices, decodes the fame slices and then merges the slices into a complete frame.
-We use Flask as the web server framework that easily connects with the mobile web using Socket API.
+Edge Server Side The edge server side implementation contains three main modules: 1) request receiver; 2) booster; and 3) result sender.
+In the Request Receiver thread, the system establishes the Socket connection with the mobile Web, receives the frame slices, decodes the fame slices and then merges the slices into a complete frame.
+We use Flask as the Web server framework that easily connects with the mobile Web using Socket API.
 Booster is the core module on the edge server and provides a robust segmentation in real time.
 It contains a parallel graph-based segmentation and a DNN-based segmentation that provides prior knowledge for the booster.
-The training and inference phase of the DNNbased segmentation is implemented in PyTorch 0.4.0.
+The training and inference phase of the DNN-based segmentation is implemented in PyTorch 0.4.0.
 For easy deployment and use, we realize the graph-based segmentation in Python with an opency-python library.
-Note that our graphbased segmentation includes a superpixel segmentation named SEEDS and is guided by the prior knowledge of the segmentation of the history camera frame.
-The Result Sender module mainly returns segmentation results to the mobile web in a JSON formation which is implemented in Python.
+Note that our graph-based segmentation includes a superpixel segmentation named SEEDS and is guided by the prior knowledge of the segmentation of the history camera frame.
+The Result Sender module mainly returns segmentation results to the mobile Web in a JSON formation which is implemented in Python.